bockp/Edge-Detection-project/edge.md

 ## Implementations of Sobel algorithm

-The output of ImageJ Find Edges function is an 8-bit image in wich the contours are in white [Fig.5].
+The output of ImageJ Find Edges function is an 8-bit image in which the contours are in white [Fig.5].
+Edges are founded but some of them seem to have a width define by several pixels or be made of multiple edges with a one pixel width side by side.
+It is also difficult to visualy define a precise enclosed contour-like structure.

 ![Fig.5](images/Sobel.jpg)